 On what amount is the bpm calculated?

-- for a passenger car over the CO2 emission and the net list price
+- for a passenger car over the CO2 emission

 - for a delivery van or motorcycle only over the net list price